sourcegraph/handbook/content/departments/people-talent/people-ops/process/teammate-sentiment/impact-reviews/index.md

 - **Examples:**
   - Values (3):
     - This teammate’s embodiment of our values is below expectations for their current level and must immediately improve.
+    - This teammate, particularly at a senior level, does not consistently give back to their team or contribute to a broader impact.
+The higher your level, the greater the expected scope of impact is.
-    - This teammate consistently exhibits behavior that is inconsistent with the company's values, such as dishonesty, disrespect, or lack of integrity, despite performing at a high level from a skills perspective.
+    - This teammate exhibits behavior that is inconsistent with the company's values, such as dishonesty, disrespect, or lack of integrity, despite performing at a high level from a skills perspective.
-    - This teammate regularly violates company policies or industry regulations, potentially putting the company at risk of legal or reputational harm.
+    - This teammate violates company policies or industry regulations, potentially putting the company at risk of legal or reputational harm.
     - This teammate engages in behavior that creates a hostile work environment, such as bullying, harassment, or discrimination, even if their job performance is otherwise strong.
     - This teammate fails to uphold the company's standards of diversity, equity, and inclusion, such as by exhibiting bias or exclusionary behavior towards certain groups of people.
   - Skill (1):
     - This teammate’s skills exceed expectations of their current level, but their values misalignment is negatively affecting their team and/or customers, inhibiting their ability to perform at their current level.
-Values misalignment is not tolerated and must be turned around immediately.
     - This teammate’s contributions consistently raise the high bar set for individuals at the level.
     - The impact of their work is felt beyond their immediate team and/or department.
     - Being a subject matter expert in their area of work and providing valuable insights to the team.